flows-network/docs/docs/tutorials/discord-slash-command.md

 ## Code walkthrough

 The source code for the flow function is written in the Rust programming language.
 Let's start with how to register a slash command for a bot.

-let's dive into how to register a slash command for a bot.
 The following code registers a slash command `weather` for a Discord bot with the `register_commands` function using Discord's HTTP API.

 ```
 async fn register_commands() {